microsoft/datashaper/javascript/workflow/docs/report/workflow.api.md

 // @public (undocumented)
 export type CopyWithPartial<T, K extends keyof T> = Omit<T, K> & Partial<T>;

-// Warning: (ae-missing-release-tag) "createWorkflow" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function createWorkflow(input: WorkflowSchema, tables: TableContainer[]): Workflow;

 // Warning: (ae-missing-release-tag) "DataPackage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)